clarkezone/rk/README.md

   - [x] Add Cobra root command
   - [x] Add version command
     - [x] Fix version string
-  - [ ] Add layers create with flags and help
+  - [x] Add layers create with flags and help
-    - [ ] Fix output flag
+    - [x] Fix output flag
-    - [ ] create output dir if doesn't exist (including ignore it if inside source)
+    - [x] create output dir if doesn't exist
+    - [x] ignore it if inside source
+    - [x] Support no output flag passed in with absolute sourcedir
+    - [x] Support . for sourcedir
+    - [x] source should have at least 1 k8s manifest.. if none do not create output folders
+    - [ ] updateoutput with confirm
-  - [ ] Make command to install with version
+  - [x] Make command to install with version
 - [ ] Goal: fix CI official build based on tags
-- [ ] Goal: implement function to strip namespaces from original manifests
-  - [ ] write unit test for namespace stripping with yaml comparison with known failure case
-  - [ ] write integration test for MakeOverlay that compares output with known good yaml that runs in prod to test functional correctness
 - [ ] Goal: add suggestions to make authoring overrides easier in overlay layer
   - [ ] Add commented out reference in respective overlay folder
   - [x] Refactor `writeOverlayKustTemplate` so that path concatenation is inside function